farsightsec/axa/README.md

  1. Install axa-tools (as per above).
 Installed alongside the AXA tools are three TLS helper scripts:
    * axa_make_cert: Generate AXA certificate and private key files
-   * axa_server_cert: Retrieves the AXA server certificate fingerprint
+   * axa_server_cert: Retrieve the AXA server certificate fingerprint
    * axa_link_certs: Create AXA certificate links
  2. Generate and install the AXA user TLS certificates.
 This needs to be done as root because the install script copies the files to the AXA certs